ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 2.12 Mappings of Registration Center, Machine, and Device - Create/Delete

-### A. Create a mapping record of Center, Machine and Device in Center-Machine-Device Mapping Masterdata DB
+### A. Create a mapping record of Center, Machine and Device in Center-Machine-Device Mapping Masterdata Database

-Upon receiving a request to add a mapping of Center, Machine and Device with the input parameters (regcntr_id, machine_id, device_id, and is_active), the system store the Mapping of Center, Machine and Device in the DB
+Upon receiving a request to add a mapping of Center, Machine and Device with the input parameters (regcntr_id, machine_id, device_id, and is_active), the system store the Mapping of Center, Machine and Device in the Database
 1. Validates if all required input parameters have been received as listed below for each specific request
    * regcntr_id - character (36) – Mandatory (refers to a Registration Center stored in Registration Center Masterdata)
    * machine_id - character (36) – Mandatory (refers to a Registration Center stored in Registration Center Masterdata)